 This site has two purposes.
 It is first and foremost a place where I can quickly share new ideas and jot off opinions.
 Its second purpose is to showcase some of my professional activities.

-I am currently a PhD researcher at the UCL School of Slavonic and East European Studies in London, England.
-If you’re intrigued, take a few minutes to read about my research interests.
-I specialise in East Europe–China relations and authoritarian regimes.
+I am a researcher at the UCL School of Slavonic and East European Studies in London, England.
+I specialise in East Europe and Post-Soviet relations with China and nondemocratic regimes.

 Una Terra, Unum Mare

 An explanation of my site’s motto, una terra, unum mare (these words hover below my name at the very top of the website), is in order.
 The words are latin and mean “one land, one sea.”
 It reflects my conviction that all things are interconnected.
 To understand a part, we must also consider the whole.
 The Unum Mare was also the name of my grandfather’s sailboat, which I was fortunate enough to join him on a handful of times when I was very young.

 To give you an idea of who I am, I’ve included a few photos.

 The image directly below is of me with Dr Bobo Lo at the UCL SSEES 15th Biennial International Postgraduates Conference, “Uncertainty: Perspectives from Central and Eastern Europe and the Former Soviet Union.”
 I was one of the organisers of the conference.
 Dr Lo gave one of the conference’s keynote speeches, which I moderated.
 His speech was titled “Russia and the World in the Age of Putin.”
 It was fascinating.

 Dr Lo is the world’s leading expert on Russia–China relations at the global level.
 Check out his most recent book, A Wary Embrace: What the China-Russia relationship means for the world.
 Not only was I lucky enough to see Dr Lo speak, but my role as moderator gave me the chance to field the first questions.